-Today’s researchers use technology like never before and rely on high-speed networks to share data, establish remote virtual laboratories, connect to distant equipment and servers, and even meet and collaborate using HD videoconferencing.
-NYSERNet’s Research & Education network (R&E) makes it happen.
+Today’s researchers use technology like never before and rely on high-speed networks to share data, establish remote virtual laboratories, connect to distant equipment and servers, and collaborate on global projects.
+NYSERNet’s Research & Education Network (R&E) makes it happen.

-At the core is NYSERNet’s IP-based fiber optic network, which offers redundant connections to Internet2 and peering with national and international R&E networks, including Canada’s national research and education network, CA*net 4, and the U.S. Department of Energy’s ESnet.
-Through our hub in New York City, we’re able to carry your network needs around the world.
+At the core is NYSERNet’s IP-based fiber optic network, which offers redundant connections to Internet2 and peering with national and international R&E networks, including Canada’s national research and education network and the U.S. Department of Energy’s ESnet.
+Through our hub in New York City, we can carry your network needs worldwide.

-In addition to New York City, NYSERNet has connection points in Buffalo, Rochester, Syracuse and Albany, a distributed architecture that lowers the connection costs for our member institutions by decreasing the distance from their campuses to the network.
-At the same time, NYSERNet offers a range of network speeds for institutions large and small.
-Most connect at speeds of 1,000 megabits per second or faster, but we offer as little as 50 Mbs.
+In addition to New York City, NYSERNet has connection points in Buffalo, Rochester, Syracuse, Albany, Potsdam, Binghamton, Philadelphia, and Ashburn, VA, creating a distributed architecture that lowers the connection costs for our member institutions by decreasing the distance from their campuses to the network.
+At the same time, NYSERNet offers a range of network speeds for institutions large and small, from 10 to 100 Gbps.

 All not-for-profit and government entities, and for-profit research laboratories that have a research relationship with existing participants, are eligible to use our R&E network.
 Become a NYSERNet member today and take your researchers to the next level.